astros3x/wanna-smile/README.md

     -releases/SFX_Wanna-Smile.exe
 ## :question: Support
-If you have any issues or need help, contantact on discord CaptainBeluga
+If you have any issues or need help, contact on discord CaptainBeluga
 #5006 || 2loop#6969 or just join our [discord server](https://discord.gg/XnRjFmgPYz).